davidjwatts/portuguese_fires/Report.md

 There are 12 attributes included in the data, and 1 output variable.

 Two of these variables refer to the x and y coordinates of a map specific to Montesinho natural park, the location of the fires.
-Two variables refer to the time of the fire, one being the day of the week the fire was reported and another is the month of the year.
+Two variables refer to the time of the fire, one being the day of the week and the other being the month of the year the fire was reported.

-Four variables are measurements taken when the fire was first reported and include temperature, relative humidity, rain over the last 30 minutes, and wind speed.
+Four variables are meteorological measurements taken when the fire was first reported and include temperature, relative humidity, rain over the last 30 minutes, and wind speed.

-The remaining four variables, FMC, DMC, DC, and ISI, are various index metrics which take those four basic meteorologic measurements into account over longer periods of time and in different proportions to determine factors such as moisture levels at different depths of the soil, which suggest how quickly a fire might be likely to spread or the temperatures it might reach.
+The remaining four variables, FMC, DMC, DC, and ISI, are FWIC index metrics which take those four basic meteorologic measurements into account over longer periods of time and in different proportions to determine factors such as moisture levels at different depths of the soil, which suggest how quickly a fire might be likely to spread or the temperature it might reach.

 FMC, DMC, and DC all take longer term rainfall and temperature averages into account to measure how dry the land is.
 They consider the past 16 hours, 12 days, and 52 days respectively.
 FMC and DMC also consider relative humidity.
 ISI takes FMC and factors in wind speed to determine how easily surface level fire will spread.